Did you know what a physical therapist does?

 Requirements for admission to a graduate program leading to a doctoral degree in physical therapy (DPT) vary among professional schools.
-Students interested in this field should contact the pre-physical therapy advisor at this University and consult the catalog of the graduate school offering the physical therapy program.
-No specific major is required, although the most common majors nationwide are exercise science and biology.
+If you are interested in a career as a physical therapist, please contact Pre-Health Professions Advisor at UNA and consult the catalog of the graduate school offering the physical therapy program.
+No specific major is required, although the most common majors nationwide are movement sciences like exercise science and biology.
 Students applying to graduate programs must have a bachelor's degree from a regionally accredited college or university.
 The following courses are usually required before acceptance into a physical therapy doctoral degree program.
 These courses may be taken as part of your undergraduate degree program or in addition to it.
+Click here for a list of the PT schools, their pre-requisites and PT observation requirements.

 Course Requirements vary among schools, however the following are the most common required pre-requisites: